 Should You Put Your Child in this Position After They Can Roll?

+If you’ve learned the answer to: Why do babies sleep with their butt in the air?
 Then it makes sense to want to bypass making a baby who can roll on their own work for that preferred position and just start them off in it.
-However, it’s not advised.

 Just like how you yourself would get into bed and then adjust to the way you want to lay to go to sleep, you should allow your rolling older infant to put themselves in this position.
+Always start with your baby on their back to sleep.
+If it’s not comfortable, and your baby would rather sleep with their butt up, then they will quickly find this position.

-Since they are getting stronger, most babies learning to crawl will go right to this position.
+Most young ones learning to crawl will go right to this position.

 It is also recommended that you put your child in their bed while sleepy but still awake, which will help them train to go to sleep and give them plenty of time and opportunity to get into whatever position they want to sleep in for the night.